INVESTOR ACTION NOTICE: The Schall Law Firm Encourages Investors in Energy Transfer LP with Losses of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / July 1, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Energy Transfer LP ("Energy Transfer" or "the Company") ET for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
-Investors who purchased the Company's securities between April 13, 2017 and December 20, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before August 2, 2022.
-If you are a shareholder who suffered a loss,
+Los Angeles, California--(Newsfile Corp. - July 18, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Energy Transfer LP ("Energy Transfer" or "the Company") ET for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between April 13, 2017 and December 20, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before August 2, 2022.